Oprah inspires in a way that Hillary never could

 She once assiduously avoided politics, but then became an important validator for Obama in the 2008 Democratic presidential primary.
 Her backing may have been responsible for as many as one million votes for Obama over Clinton, said Craig Garthwaite, an associate professor of strategy at Northwestern University's Kellogg School of Management, who studied the effect of Winfrey's endorsement.

+"Her public endorsement of then-candidate Obama in late 2007 was persuasive and helpful," said Josh Earnest, an NBC/MSNBC political analyst who worked on Obama's first campaign and later served as his White House press secretary.
+"That was an early indication of what she displayed last night in her own right — which is good political instincts and a real vision of the kind of leadership that she thinks our country should have."

+Trump also has acknowledged the potential for Winfrey to be a force in the political arena.

-In 1999, Trump told Chris Matthews of "Hardball" that he was thinking about Winfrey as a running mate if he ran for president in 2000.
+In 1999, he told Chris Matthews of "Hardball" that he was thinking about her as a running mate if he ran for president in 2000.

 "Would you consider a woman for your running mate, and if so, who?"
 Matthews asked.